saurabhthareja90/deploy-flask-app-as-code/README.md

 3. Configure awscli - configure awscli on local machine by following instructions on - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html

-4. Make sure appropriate version of ansible is installed by following instructions on - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
+4. Latest version of Ansible is installed by following instructions on - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 5. Create ssh keypair in AWS account which we are going to use to connect to ec2 instance in later steps.